Policies and procedures

-This page helps you find all the College's HR policies, and the forms, letters, documents and ideas that support them.
+This page helps you find all the Queen Mary HR policies, alongside the forms, letters, documents and ideas that support them.

-The HR Codes of Practice are binding on College managers.
-They set out the way that the Council, the College's governing body, expects its managers to manage people.
+The HR Codes of Practice are binding on University managers.
+They set out the way that the Council, the Universty's governing body, expects its managers to manage people.

 The Codes are designed to:

 - be easy to use and understand; and

 - be lawful, fair and effective.

 They follow a common format to enable staff and managers to find their way around them quickly and easily.